iamblue/linkit-smart-nodejs/content/en/intro/spec.md

-## 前言
+## Preface

-聯發科在 2015/12/1 當天發布兩塊 LinkIt smart 系列的版子，分別為 7688 及 7688 Duo。
+Mediatek Inc. released two LinkIt smart series boards on 2015/12/1 - 7688 and 7688 Duo, respectively.

-## 架構圖：
+## Framework Diagram

 ![](https://iamblue.gitbooks.io/linkit-smart-nodejs/content/content/zh-TW/intro/7688&Duo.png)

-這是簡單架構圖表示 7688 與 7688 Duo，我們可以看到兩塊版子都使用 MT7688 晶片。 7688 Duo 比 7688 多一顆 Arduino 晶片 (32U4)，簡單來說，擁有 Duo 人可以多出使用 Arduino sensor 的玩法。
+This simple framework diagram shows the 7688 and 7688 Duo, as we can see, both these two boards use MT7688 chip.
+7688 Duo has one more Arduino chip (32U4) than 7688.
+Simply speaking, users with 7688 Duo can have more options to play with Arduino sensors.

-## 開發板規格
+## Development Board Specification

-這次在設計兩塊 7688 開發板規格時，有針對 Memory 和 flash 去做適合高階語言的玩家調查，這樣的規格下 npm install 較不會發生 ran out of memory 以及空間不夠 (連 Node.js 都裝不起來) 的問題。以下是規格：
+During defining the specifications for these two 7688 development boards, the memory and flash suitable for high level language players have been surveyed.
+Under this specification, the problems encountered in the npm install could be nearly avoided, for example, ran out of memory, or storage space shortage (even can not install Node.js).
+Here is the specification:
 ![](7688boardspec.png)
 ![](7688Duoboardspec.png)